-How To Start A Profitable Business Selling Food From Home
+How To Start A Food Delivery Business In The UK

-Selling home cooked food to the pubic is a easy way to get started in the food business
+Starting a food delivery service from home is an easy way to get started in the food business

 This is only the basics and there is a bit more you need to know in order to create a profitable and ultimately successful home food delivery service.
-In this article I will therefore take you through 8 easy steps to create a viable home catering business.
+In this article, I will, therefore, take you through how to start a food delivery business in the UK.

 1. Market Research